 On the flip side, buyers can negotiate the date they want to begin to occupy the property in their purchase and sale contract, so you’ll have to find a date that works for both parties.
 If your contract doesn’t stipulate a certain move out date, you will need to move out before you finish the closing process — which can be stressful if you haven’t closed on a new home yet.

-The process of selling a house and buying a new one is complex, and the odds of a move between homes lining up perfectly timing-wise are slim.
+The process of selling a house and buying at the same time is complex, and the odds of a move between homes lining up perfectly timing-wise are slim.
 That said, making a compromise with the buyers is the best way to make the process go smoothly if you will have a gap between when you sell your home and buy a new home.

 It’s fairly common for buyers to give sellers leeway on when they need to move out.
 It’s rare for a buyer to expect the seller to actually move out the second the ink is dry on the closing papers.
 Typically, buyers will grant the sellers a week to 10 days after closing on the property to vacate it completely.